 An “Approved Cause” is one of the following causes elected by the Case Owner:

-- a new Case which advances a cause the Case Owner reasonably believes to be the same as or similar to the cause advanced by the original Case and which the Case Owner reasonably expects the average Backer would support (a “New Case”);
+- a new case which advances a cause the Case Owner reasonably believes to be the same as or similar to the cause advanced by the original Case and which the Case Owner reasonably expects the average Backer would support (a “New Case”); or

-To qualify as an Approved Cause, a New Case must be (i) a Case on the platform the Campaign Period for which has commenced (but not finished); and (ii) identified to CrowdJustice within one year from the date of the receipt of the Unused Funds by CrowdJustice.
+To qualify as an Approved Cause, a New Case must be (i) a Case on the platform the Campaign Period for which has commenced, and (ii) proposed to CrowdJustice within 10 days of the end of the Campaign Period of the New Case; and (iii) identified to CrowdJustice within one year from the date of the receipt of the Unused Funds by CrowdJustice.
 CrowdJustice reserves the right to veto any New Case proposed by a Case Owner without giving reasons within seven calendar days of the notification to it of the proposed New Case.

 Any Unused Funds held from time to time by CrowdJustice shall be held net of fees on trust for the Backers.
-You agree that we shall assume no duties of trusteeship other than the duty to retain and apply any such Unused Funds in accordance with these terms.
+If CrowdJustice is subject to any winding-up, liquidation, receivership, administration or analogous insolvency event whether provisionally or finally and whether compulsorily or voluntarily (“Insolvency Event”), the Backers as beneficial owners of the Unused Funds and by entering into these CrowdJustice Terms instruct CrowdJustice to transfer any Unused Funds to The Access to Justice Foundation.
+Backers agree that we shall assume no duties of trusteeship other than the duty to retain and apply any such Unused Funds in accordance with these CrowdJustice Terms.
 At no point shall CrowdJustice have any rights of ownership or entitlement in respect of any Unused Funds.

 References in this section to “you” are to a Backer.